rhysd/remark-emoji/README.md

 Setting to `true` means that [emoticon](https://www.npmjs.com/package/emoticon) shortcodes are supported (e.g. :-) will be replaced by 😃).
 Default value is `false`.

+## TypeScript support

+remark-emoji package contains [TypeScript](https://www.typescriptlang.org/) type definitions.
+The package is ready for use with TypeScript.

+Note that the legacy `node` (or `node10`) resolution at [`moduleResolution`](https://www.typescriptlang.org/tsconfig#moduleResolution) is not available since it enforces CommonJS module resolution and this package is ESM only.
+Please use `node16`, `bundler`, or `nodenext` to enable ESM module resolution.

 ## License